KRakeesh04/s1/src/content/docs/properties-of-materials/basics/12-defects-in-crystals.md

 ### Grain boundaries

-Boundary between 2 adjacent grains is **grain boundary**.

-Planar defects found in crystalline materials.
+A grain boundary is the boundary between 2 adjacent grains.
+These are the planar defects found in crystalline materials.